 3.410 Judges to sit in departments in Multnomah County Circuit Court; departments of domestic relations and probate.
-(1) The circuit judges of the fourth judicial district each shall perform the duties and functions of a circuit judge of the district and shall sit in a department according to the provisions contained in section 16, chapter 530, Oregon Laws 1949, or chapter 643 or 644, Oregon Laws 1951.
+(1) The circuit judges of the fourth judicial district each shall perform the duties and functions of a circuit judge of the district and shall sit in a department according to the provisions contained in section 16, chapter 530, Oregon Laws 1949, chapter 643 or 644, Oregon Laws 1951, or section 1, chapter 715, Oregon Laws 1955.

-(2) In the fourth judicial district the department of domestic relations consists of departments 11 and 12; the other departments are designated as departments 1 through 9 respectively, including department number 7, the department of probate.
+(2) In the fourth judicial district the department of domestic relations consists of departments 11 and 12; the other departments are designated as departments 1 through 10 and department 13 respectively, including department 7, the department of probate.
 The judge senior in service in the department of domestic relations shall be the presiding judge of departments 11 and 12 and shall assign the business of the department of domestic relations.

 (3) All business found in one department of the fourth judicial district belonging to another department may be transferred by order of the court, so as to be heard and determined in the proper department; but it shall be lawful to do any of the business of the court in any department.

-(4) Apple of the judges in the fourth is dicial district may act in any department; and, in case of the absence or disability of a judge in any department, it shall be the duty of the judges of the other departments, so far as practicable, to act in such department.
+(4) Any of the judges in the fourth judicial district may act in any department; and, in case of the absence or disability of a judge in any department, it shall be the duty of the judges of the other departments, so far as practicable, to act in such department.
+[Amended by 1955 c.715 §3]